UNCLASSIFIED (U)

 f.
 (U) Timely Retraction:

 (1) (U) In General: A retraction that is timely and voluntary may serve to purge a misrepresentation and remove it from further consideration as a ground for the INA 212(a)(6)(C)(i) and INA 212(a)(6)(C)(ii) ineligibilities.
 Whether a retraction is timely depends on the circumstances of the case.
 Generally, a retraction is timely if it is made at the first opportunity and before the conclusion of the same proceeding during which an individual made the misrepresentation.
-A determination of whether a retraction is timely is made on a case-by-case basis.
 If the applicant has personally appeared and been interviewed, the retraction must have been made during the initial interview with the officer.
 If the misrepresentation has been noted in a visa application that was not submitted in person by the applicant, the applicant must be called in for a personal interview and the retraction must be voluntarily made during that interview.
 In all cases in which you become aware that the applicant made a misrepresentation that might be material, you should warn the applicant of a potential ineligibility under INA 212(a)(6)(C)(i) and INA 212(a)(6)(C)(ii) and confront the applicant with the misrepresentation.
 The applicant must correct their representation before being exposed by the U.S. Government official and before the conclusion of the proceeding during which they made the false statement.
 A retraction can be found to be voluntary and timely if it was made in response to an officer’s questions during which the officer gave the applicant a chance to explain or correct a potential misrepresentation.

 (2) (U) Specific Examples: A retraction made before primary inspection by a DHS officer at a port of entry may be timely, depending on the nature, circumstances, and timing of the specific retraction.
 Generally, retractions in secondary inspection based on a misrepresentation in or before primary inspection at a port of entry would not be considered timely.
 Willful material misrepresentations made as part of a petition filing (such as signing a fraudulent marriage certificate that supports the petition or submitting a fraudulent degree in connection with an employment petition) which are then used either in support of an adjustment of status application filed with USCIS or in an IV application are not timely retracted by the applicant at the time of the adjustment of status or visa application interview.